 In Australia, we’ve already grappled with tangible effects of climate change on our health.
-For example, the Black Summer bushfires resulted in hazardous air quality that saw Sydney, Canberra and Melbourne each experience periods of the worst air quality in the world.
+For example, the Black Summer bushfires resulted in hazardous air quality that saw Melbourne, Sydney, Canberra each experience periods of the worst air quality in the world.

 In November 2019, the global bank HSBC predicted the impacts of climate change in countries like Australia will result in a five-fold increase in the cost of public health - costs are expected to reach almost US$10 trillion (A$14.5 trillion) a year by 2050.

-So how do we forge a path ahead, knowing that sustainability will be one with health and wellbeing?
+So how do we forge a path ahead as a global community, knowing that sustainability will be one with health and wellbeing?
 How do we balance the health of humanity, environment and economy all at once?

 The Circularity Gap Report explains that by reducing emissions and keeping our materials in use for longer as part of a circular economy, we can achieve an ecologically safe and socially just place for all.

-Then there’s Doughnut Economics (yes – another doughnut!).
-The Doughnut model now forms the starting point for all public policy in Amsterdam in the Netherlands.
+The Doughnut Economics model (yes - another doughnut!) now forms the starting point for all public policy in Amsterdam in the Netherlands.

 In short, and without sending you off to read academic papers, this concept proposes that a socially just and ecologically safe place is achieved when we address all our basic human needs (including health and wellbeing) within the planetary boundaries that sustain human life (such as climate change).
 And by doing so we’re setting ourselves up for the best chance at keeping the planet on a 1.5 degree (or even 2 degree) global warming trajectory.

-We’re also seeing the emergence of programs delivering ‘2-for-1’ health and environmental benefits closer to home.
-The Victorian Government’s Healthy Homes program provides free home energy upgrades to vulnerable Victorians who live with complex healthcare needs, while the Victorian Energy Upgrades program helps Victorians reduce their energy bills and greenhouse gas emissions by providing access to discounted, energy efficient products and services.
+Closer to home, we’re also seeing the emergence of programs delivering both health and environmental benefits.
+The Victorian Government’s Healthy Homes program provided free home energy upgrades to vulnerable Victorians who live with complex healthcare needs, while the Victorian Energy Upgrades program helps Victorians reduce their energy bills and greenhouse gas emissions by providing access to discounted, energy efficient products and services.

-Not only is this supporting Victoria’s transition to net zero emissions by 2050, but it’s also creating healthier, warmer, and cheaper living conditions for vulnerable Victorians.
+Not only are these programs supporting Victoria’s transition to net zero emissions by 2050, but it’s also creating healthier, warmer, and cheaper living conditions for vulnerable Victorians.
 An efficient home is a healthier and more comfortable home.

 >> Read more about Victoria's Healthy Homes programs.

-As we ramp up action under the Victorian Government’s Climate Change Strategy and Circular Economy Plan, we’ll continue to explore how ‘2-for-1’ approaches can support us to simultaneously care for our health and the environment.
+As we ramp up action under the Victorian Government’s Climate Change Strategy and Circular Economy Plan, we’ll continue to explore how we can simultaneously care for our health and the environment.